Opportunities for- and configuration of foreign innovation: a case study of multinational companies in China

 Primary data findings

 Based on our available primary data, we have chosen two multinational companies for a comparative study.
 Both companies belong to the manufacturing industry, they have a German origin and they are highly involved in innovation activities in China.
-Both companies have truely positive experiences in terms of the research subject.
+Both companies have truly positive experiences in terms of the research subject.
 However, one multinational has just started innovation activities in China three years ago; the other multinational has more than ten years of experience with innovation activities in China.
 As such, we are able to analyse innovation activities of a foreign company in China in an early stage of development (‘A9’ with three years of experience) in comparison with an established foreign R&D center (‘A24’ with ten years of experience).

 A9 has risen its’ number of R&D personnel in China from 15 people to 150 people in only three years.
 The company has an annual budget for R&D activities in China of one million Euros.
 The second multinational, A24, has ten years of experience within innovation in China.
 A24 introduced R&D activities in China by the year 2000 with 50 employees.
 Until 2009, it has risen its’ R&D staff up to more 1.000 employees and an annual R&D budget above 500 million Euros (5 billion yen).
 Both multinationals evaluated foreign R&D in China as highly positive and important for the companies’ future strategy.
 We summarized more data about both multinationals in table 8.

 In line with qualitative data analysis (as explained in the chapter “methodology”), we developed a coding system based on existing theoretical evidence and empirical data.
-Hence, we developed two main categories: Opportunities for German industrial companies within the Chinese innovation system (following the macroeconomic approach) and configuration of foreign innovation in China (following the microeconomic approach in terms of a functional management).
+Hence, we developed two main categories: Opportunities for German industrial companies within the Chinese innovation system (following the macroeconomic approach) and configuration of foreign innovation in China (following the microeconomic approach in terms of functional management).

 The absolute number of codings within each interview indicates a first relevance of the interviews’ content.
 As indicated in the table below, both interviewees, from A9 and A24, concentrated on the configuration of foreign innovation in China in their statements (microeconomic perspective).
-A24 dominated the arguments, which is not surprisingly due to the companies’ 10 year R&D experience in China (see table 10).
+A24 dominated the arguments, which is not surprisingly due to the companies’10 year R&D experience in China (see table 10).

 By developing sub-categories, we are able to analyse opportunities and configuration of foreign innovation in China in greater detail (see table 10).

-Within the first main category opportunities, we can distinguish between three sub-categories:
+Within the first main category opportunities, we can distinguish between three subcategories:

 - the position of foreign companies within the Chinese Innovation System,